-Losing a loved one is one of the most emotionally difficult experiences in our lives.
+The loss of a loved one is one of the most emotionally difficult experiences in our lives.
 However, it is also a natural part of life and should be adequately prepared for in advance.

 - Most Stressful Life Events and Tips to Deal With Them - October 11, 2020